 Research and analysis

-A Landscape Mapping of the Advanced Plastics Recycling Market
+A Landscape Mapping of the Molecular Plastics Recycling Market

 In April 2019, we produced a first-of-its-kind report on Accelerating Circular Supply Chains for Plastics: A Landscape of Transformational Technologies that Stop Plastic Waste, Keep Materials in Play and Grow Markets.
 This defined the scope and landscape of technologies that could significantly advance the transformation of post-consumer plastics into the building blocks for new materials and countless end uses.